HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### /var/run/sudo/ts/\<Username>

 If you have **write permissions** in the folder or on any of the created files inside the folder you can use the binary [**write\_sudo\_token**](https://github.com/nongiach/sudo\_inject/tree/master/extra\_tools) to **create a sudo token for a user and PID**.\
-For example if you can overwrite the file _/var/run/sudo/ts/sampleuser_ and you have a shell as that user with PID 1234, you can **obtain sudo privileges** without needing to know the password doing:
+For example, if you can overwrite the file _/var/run/sudo/ts/sampleuser_ and you have a shell as that user with PID 1234, you can **obtain sudo privileges** without needing to know the password doing:

 ```bash
 ./write_sudo_token 1234 > /var/run/sudo/ts/sampleuser